jimstev2447/fun-oop-mailbot/README.md

 - Will have a pickUp method that can be invoked with multiple parcels and store them in the robots parcel storage
 - Will have a deliver method which will:

-  Return any parcels that are addressed to the robots current location
+  Add any parcels that are addressed to the robots current location to that locations mailbox

   Remove them from its parcels storage